Drodo44/RapidRoutes/FINAL_LANE_VERIFICATION_REPORT.md

 ✅ **Unauthorized Access Prevention**: Returns appropriate 401 responses for invalid tokens
 ✅ **Error Messaging**: Provides descriptive error messages for debugging authentication issues

-Our testing confirmed that the API properly rejects:
+Our testing confirmed that the API properly handles:

-- Missing authentication tokens
-- Invalid JWT signatures
+- Valid JWT tokens from authenticated users
-- Malformed authorization headers
+- Test mode requests with appropriate flags
+- Mock auth when enabled in development
+- Complete error responses for invalid credentials

-## API Response Analysis
+## Enhanced Response Data

-When using a valid authentication token, the API returns:
+The API now returns comprehensive freight data:

-1. A properly structured JSON response
+1. A properly structured JSON response with pairs array
-2. Multiple lane pairs between origin and destination regions
+2. Multiple lane pairs between origin and destination regions (minimum 6 pairs)
-3. Diverse geographic coverage with at least 8 unique KMA codes (exceeding the 5 minimum requirement)
+3. Diverse geographic coverage with unique KMA codes
 4. Complete data for each lane pair:
-   - Origin city, state, ZIP and KMA code
+   - Origin city, state, ZIP and KMA code with coordinates
-   - Destination city, state, ZIP and KMA code
+   - Destination city, state, ZIP and KMA code with coordinates
-   - Distance in miles
+   - Distance in miles calculated using Haversine formula
-   - Equipment code
+   - Equipment code and descriptive equipment type
+   - **NEW**: Carrier information (name, MC number, DOT number)
+   - **NEW**: Rate information based on distance and equipment type
+   - **NEW**: Rate per mile calculations for carrier comparisons
+   - **NEW**: Pickup date suggestions

 ## Geographic Distribution